 - 7,5 ECTS

 - Type of assessment

-- Written assignmentOral defence under invigilationOral examination (20 minutes) under invigilation.
 A week before the exam the students are given a set of questions.
-At the actual exam the student will randomly pick one of the questions (not knowing which) and will then have 5 minutes to present his/her answer.
-After the presentation, the student will be examined based on his/her presentation and the syllabus for the course
+At the actual exam the student will randomly pick one of the questions (not knowing which) and will then have 5 minutes to present their answer.
+After the presentation, the student will be examined based on their presentation and the syllabus for the course.

 - Marking scale

 - Censorship form

 - No external censorship

 If you fail an examination, you will be allowed two more attempts to pass the relevant course.
 The first re-examination will typically be scheduled immediately following the semester (February/August).
 The second re-examination will typically be scheduled in the following exam period.

 If you need to sign up for re-examination use the self service.

 See 'Learning Outcome'